helloworldless/davidagood.com/content/blog/oauth-client-credentials-auto-refresh-spring/index.md

 ## Caveats

+- `OAuth2RestTemplate` is in no way, shape, or form customizable.
+To be honest, it seems to have been slapped together in an hour or two just to check a box or close out an issue.
 - Adding the Spring Security dependency automatically enables basic password authentication, you have to disable it if you don't need it, i.e. using a `WebSecurityConfigurerAdapter`
 - Doesn't pick up Jackson customizations from the context, so they need to be applied again which may not be